Automated Daily Income

 by David Harris

-“Automated Daily Income” (ADI), by Raena Lynn and found at http://automateddailyincome.com, is a recent addition to the evil pantheon of link posting scam clone websites polluting the internet.
+“Automated Daily Income” (ADI), by Raena Lynn and found at automateddailyincome.com, is a recent addition to the evil pantheon of link posting scam clone websites polluting the internet.

 These sites offer the same designs with small variations like company name and URL link changes, and of course, the fictional single working moms’ names.

-This one happens to use a character named Raena Lynn, and to further the lie, the scammers have put up a fake profile of this “person” on Facebook.
+Automated Daily Income happens to use a character named Raena Lynn, and to further the lie, the scammers have put up a fake profile of this person on Facebook.

 The result of any successfully completed actions would be small checks or PayPal deposits, etc., from the companies for which you advertise.

-The problem with Automated Daily Income, and its awful ilk, is that any training, tips or information they provide is out of date and incomplete at best or totally misleading at worst.
+The problem with Automated Daily Income, and its awful ilk, is that any training, tips or information they provide is out of date and incomplete.

 There is a reason for this, but before I get into it, let’s go over the visible red flags one can easily spot if they know what to look for.